dustinrubin/introspection-replication/README.md

 | which is most concrete? | 1.0%     |
 | which do you prefer?    | 4.6%     |

 The steering vectors in `prompts.txt` are specific→generic pairs (dog→animal, fire→light, etc.), which may encode "abstractness."
-"Abstract" matched or exceeded the introspection prompt on this and other models, suggesting the task may not require introspective framing at all.
+"Abstract" matched or exceeded the introspection prompt on this and other models.
+How the model detects the injection and what that implies about introspection is an open question.

 Discussion: [comment thread on the original post](https://www.lesswrong.com/posts/3HXAQEK86Bsbvh4ne?commentId=WSQpBkN9xGowrRfBr)